22 Years Ago

 January 14, 2001, the Blue Jays traded 37-year-old David Wells and Matt DeWitt to the White Sox for Mike Sirotka, Mike Williams, Kevin Beirne and Brian Simmons.

 The only two that mattered were Wells and Sirotka.

 DeWitt and Williams were traded back for each other before the season started.
-The Jays released DeWitt after the season, he had a 3.79 ERA, with 22 hits and 10 walks in 19 relief innings for the Jays, in 2001.
+The Jays released DeWitt after the season.
+He had a 3.79 ERA, with 22 hits and 10 walks in 19 relief innings for the Jays in 2001.
 Williams never did make it to the majors.

 ”After careful consideration of all the information before me, I uphold the transaction and deny the Toronto club’s claim for relief,” Selig said.
 “Although there is a dispute about whether certain facts about Sirotka’s condition were disclosed before the clubs agreed to the trade, the Toronto club talked directly to Sirotka about his health on the day of the trade and believed it had the opportunity to make the trade conditional,” Selig said.
 “The Blue Jays never elected to do so.”

 Not that David Wells was great for the White Sox.
 He went 5-7 with a 4.47 ERA in 16 starts, missing a lot of time with back troubles.
-And the White Sox paid him $9.25 million for those 5 wins, so it is was cheaper for the Jays to pay Sirotka not to pitch.
-After the season Wells signed with the Yankees as a free agent.
+And the White Sox paid him $9.25 million for those 5 wins, so it was cheaper for the Jays to pay Sirotka not to pitch.
+After the season, Wells signed with the Yankees as a free agent.

 Gord Ash didn’t have a terrific track record as Blue Jays GM, but this trade might have been about the last straw for the Jays.
 They fired him after the 2001 season.